Druidss/Figma-Plugin/README.md

     you reopen Visual Studio Code.

 That's it!
 Visual Studio Code will regenerate the JavaScript file every time you save.

 # Figma-Plugin

+Figma Plugin for generating a JSON file from a Figma document.